ketancmaheshwari/SMC18/README.md

 # SMC18
+## A pdf report may be found in the /report folder.

-SMC Data Challenge 4 Academic Data Mining
+SMC Data Challenge 4 Scientific Publications Mining

 https://smc-datachallenge.ornl.gov

-A pdf report may be found in the /report folder.

 .
 Run awk code: